adeluccar/unpack-tco-url/README.md

 A simple script to expand Twitter's t.co links into their actual URLs.

+Best after using commandline utilities for backing up tweets such as [t](https://github.com/sferik/t).

 ## Installation

 `brew tap adeluccar/homebrew-utilities`
 `brew install unpack-tco-url`

 ## Usage

 Pass the URL to the command:
 `unpack-tco-url URL`

-Or, pipe URLS into the command:
+Or, pipe URLs into the command:

-`echo "URL" | unpack-tco-url`
+`cat file.txt | unpack-tco-url`

 The possibilities are endless.